-The financial and technical support by the Energy Management Assistance (ESMAP) is gratefully acknowledged.
+The financial and technical support by the Energy Sector Management Assistance Program (ESMAP) is gratefully acknowledged.
 ESMAP a global knowledge and technical assistance program administered by the World Bankassists low- and middle-income countries to increase their know-how and institutional capacity to achieve environmentally sustainable energy solutions for poverty reduction and economic growth.
-ESMAP is funded by Australia, Austria, Denmark, the European Commission, Finland, France, Germany, Iceland, Italy, Japan, Lithuania, Luxemburg, the Netherlands, Norway, Rockefeller Foundation.
-Sweden.
-Switzerland, the United Kingdom, and the World Bank Group.
+ESMAP is funded by Australia, Austria, Denmark, the European Commission, Finland, France, Germany, Iceland, Italy, Japan, Lithuania, Luxemburg, the Netherlands, Norway, the Rockefeller Foundation, Sweden, Switzerland, the United Kingdom, and the World Bank Group.